SofferLior/TAU_Israel_Software/README.md

 # TAU_Israel_Software
 iGEM Tel Aviv University Israel 2019 - TailOR-Swift software

+For using the software ( No python required) -
-To use the software just donwload the Tail-OR-Swift.msi file and install.
-No python required.
+* Windows users - just donwload the Tail-OR-Swift.msi file from Windows directory and install.
+* Mac users -
+  (1) Downlaod "Tail OR_Swift.zip" from Mac OS directory (2) Execute zip file
+  (3) Run "Run-Tail OR_Swift"
 Enjoy
-** Only for Windows**